 - Designed for beginners with little music theory knowledge

-The Roli Beatmaker is a small, wireless, touch-responsive light pad that provides producers with a ‘hands-on’ approach to beat making.
+The ROLI Beat maker is a small, wireless, touch-responsive light pad that provides producers with a ‘hands-on’ approach to beat making.
 This fully customisable pad wirelessly connects to your computer, allowing you to create beats, edit sound effects and even program melodies using your fingertips.
-Perfect for those of you that prefer making music with your hands rather than a mouse and keyboard.
-It’s the only physical, hands-on beat maker to make it into our top 10.
+This makes it perfect for those of you that prefer making music with your hands rather than a mouse and keyboard.
+It is the only physical, hands-on beat maker to make it into our top 10.

-Here’s a quick and easy breakdown on the pros and cons of Roli Beatmaker’s specs:
+Here is a breakdown of the pros and cons of ROLI Beat maker:

 - The small design makes this easy to transport

 - Compatible with a range of software and DAWs

 - Very customisable

 - Expensive upfront cost

 - Limited to a 15 meter Bluetooth range

 Firstly, Music Maker by MAGIX is a simplistic version of a DAW, allowing for quick and easy beat creation from a simple drag and drop.
 Aimed more towards beginners, Music Maker encourages the user to utilise the vast sound library for a collection of compatible loops – No music theory required, just drag and drop.
 Additionally, if you are a real beginner, then this is the one for you out of our top 10 beat makers!